Skip to main content

 How long do I have to contest a Chicago parking ticket?

-What are the ways to contest a parking ticket in Chicago?
+What are the best grounds to win a Chicago parking dispute?

 Daniel Battaglia, Founder and CEO of Parksy About the author: Daniel Battaglia is the founder and CEO of Parksy and author of Parking Made Easy - Making Life Easier.
 A former Associate member of CPA Australia with a background at Lehman Brothers, RBC and Macquarie Bank, he has worked in parking and urban mobility since 2011.
 Read Daniel’s full bio →